E-wave112/cowry-service/README.md

 - To acommplish a fully managed [microservices architecture](https://en.wikipedia.org/wiki/Microservices) setup, the books service (with it's own database) is created seperately as opposed to using a shared books database between the client and the admin.

-- The services are routed to the same ports using [Nginx](https://www.nginx.com/) to serve as a reverse-proxy and api gateway and they communicate to each other via http using the  [requests](https://docs.python-requests.org/en/latest/) library (you might want to consider using a more robust approach (events/message-brokers) like Redis, RabbitMQ, Kafka e.t.c)
+- The services are routed to the same ports using [Nginx](https://www.nginx.com/) which in this case serves as both a reverse-proxy and api gateway
+- the services communicate to each other via http using the  [requests](https://docs.python-requests.org/en/latest/) library (you might want to consider using a more robust approach (events/message-brokers) like Redis, RabbitMQ, Kafka e.t.c)

 ### Build the initial docker images for your services